Alaskan Golden Circle

 Day 2.
 Juneau to Haines, 22 miles

-After a quick early breakfast, we’ll ride the short distance to the Alaska Marine Highway terminal for the 7:00 AM departure to Haines.
+After a quick early breakfast, we’ll ride the short distance to the Alaska Marine Highway terminal for the early morning departure to Haines.
 The 4.5-hour ferry ride will give us plenty of opportunity to view Lynn Canal and its spectacular surroundings.
 Who knows what wildlife we may spot!
-After docking at the ferry terminal at 11:30 AM, we’ll complete the ride into Haines and our home for the night.
+After docking at the ferry terminal, we’ll complete the ride into Haines and our home for the night.
 The afternoon will be ours to enjoy the sights in and around Haines.

 Day 3.
 Haines to 33 Mile Roadhouse, 34 miles